nobody-famous/alive-lsp/README-dev.md

 In this case:
 * Disable the Alive extension and execute the **Developer: Reload Window** command.
 * Edit and save files or use `git` to return them to a previous working state.
-* Re-enable the extensions and execute the **Developer: Reload Window** command again.
+* Re-enable the Alive extension and execute the **Developer: Reload Window** command again.

 Another way to fix this is to
 * Remove the `alive.lsp.install.path` entry from `.vscode/settings.json`